dwaware/Dungeons/README.md

 # RACD

-Randomizing Algorithm for Creating Dundgeons!
+Randomizing Algorithm for Creating Dungeons!

 My first Unity project (2017) is a tile scroll dungeon with an animated avatar.
 The algorith was inspired by a blog post but the code is original. :)